 Answer: If you retake a course from which you previously have withdrawn, the “W” from your first attempt and the new grade from that class both will appear on your transcript.
 As a reminder, a “W” has no impact on your GPA.

-Question: What happens if I withdraw from my Fall 2019 course(s) and do not fulfill my foundational requirement deadline?
+Question: What happens if I withdraw from my Spring 2020 course(s) and do not fulfill my foundational requirement deadline?

 Answer: As per the emails that have been sent regarding the foundational deadline, students who have not satisfied their foundational requirement by their designated deadlines have been restricted to enrolling only in foundational courses until they have fulfilled the requirement.
 At this time, a hold should not be placed on your account, and you should not be dismissed (unless you are academically dismissed from the program due to not maintaining the GPA requirement).
 We anticipate that this same process will be used going forward, but please be sure to monitor your email closely, as we will send more information regarding the foundational requirement as the semester progresses (particularly for students whose deadline has passed).